South Island luxury Westhaven Lodge and property on the market for the first time in 27 years

 One of the nation's most beautiful lodges is up for sale, featuring untapped coastal forestry, private beaches, and breathtaking views.

-The lodge offers breathtaking views of the surrounding northwestern South Island areas including the Whanganui Inlet, Westhaven Bay, and Kahurangi National Park.
+The lodge offers stunning views of the surrounding northwestern South Island areas including the Whanganui Inlet, Westhaven Bay, and Kahurangi National Park.

 Located on the Westhaven Peninsula the 2732 square metre lodge has five lodge rooms with two suites for guests, an owner's wing, and manager's apartment.